Graphs of Systoles on hyperbolic surfaces: Uni-trivalent graph of large girth

-Proceeding in this way at the end of step $(n_0-3)$ we obtain the following trivalent graph of girth $n_0$ where for $i=1,2, \ldots , n_0-3$ with $T(G)=n_0$.
-The result follows. \end{proof} \begin{proof}[Proof of the Lemma \ref{sec3lem1}] First we construct a trivalent graph of girth $n_0$ with $2(n_0^2-3n_0)$ nodes using Theorem~\ref{sec3thm1}.
+\begin{proof} First we consider a trivalent graph of girth $\geq n$ with $f(n)$ nodes where the existence follows from~\cite{PH},~\cite{PB},~\cite{NB}.
 Next, we delete one edge and then introduce two more nodes and three edges to obtain a uni-trivalent graph.